TAILOR-UoB/new_ways_of_publishing/booksource/index.md

 The structure of the document is fairly self-explanatory.
 The {ref}`sec:intro` sets the stage, provides context and introduces terminology (if you're in a hurry, skip to {ref}`sec:formatting-tools` which describes the most recent developments).
-{ref}`sec:con` describes use cases with different degrees of interactivity.
+{ref}`sec:exa` describes use cases with different degrees of interactivity.
 We then give concrete examples of authoring training material using Quarto in {ref}`sec:use` either from scratch or converting content originally authored in $\LaTeX$ Beamer.